open-rsx/rsb-manual/glossary.rst

      broadcast communication style.
 Channels form a tree with respect to set-inclusion relations of their respective sets of participants.
 Channels are designated by scopes.

+   transport

+     TODO

+   Spread

+     The `Spread`_ group communication framework is one the :term:`transports` RSB can use.

+   Spread daemon

+     A network server used by :term:`Spread` to coordinate communication of clients and exchange data.
+Usually installed under the name :samp:`{PREFIX}/sbin/spread`.